olahellgren/home-assistant-sensor-widget-scriptable/README.md

 When added the widget edit the widget and choose the script as widget.
 Voila!

-## Home assistant prerequisits
+## Home assistant prerequisites

-1. Find your home assistant base URL (typicallly something like `https://myinstance.ui.nabu.casa` or `http://192.168.1.32:8123`)
+1. Find your home assistant base URL (typically something like `https://myinstance.ui.nabu.casa` or `http://192.168.1.32:8123`)
 2. Create a long lived token (Bearer token) for your desired user.
 3. Find you sensor entity ids (something like `sensor.oregonv1_x080_temp` or `binary_sensor.smart_water_leak_12`)